-How to Wear Makeup Without Damaging Your Eyelash ExtensionsFebruary 26, 2020
+How to Wear Makeup Without Damaging Your Eyelash ExtensionsFebruary 08, 2023

-Stay Away From OilOil can cause the glue in your extensions to break down, which is why you should always look for oil-free makeup products.
-In addition to using oil-free makeup, you need to make sure that your makeup remover and daily skin regimen is oil-free as well.
+Stay Away From OilOil can cause the glue in your extensions to break down, so you should always look for oil-free makeup products.
+In addition to using oil-free makeup, you should make sure that your makeup remover and daily skincare routine is oil-free, as well.
 “Using a makeup remover that is oil-based will cause those lashes to slide right off,” warns Monaco.
-Consider Garnier SkinActive Micellar Water, which is formulated without oil or fragrance.
+Consider Garnier SkinActive Micellar Cleansing Jelly Water with Charcoal, which is formulated without oil or fragrance.
 This gentle cleanser is especially suitable for acne-prone skin.

-Rule #3: Don’t Wear Waterproof Makeup
+Don’t Wear Waterproof Makeup

 Comb Through Your Lashes With a Spoolie Daily

-Rule #5: Watch What Type of Eyeshadow You Use
+Watch What Type of Eyeshadow You Use